FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: State merging in FlexFringe

 \subsection{The red-blue framework}

 The successful \emph{red-blue framework}~\cite{lang1998results} follows the state-merging algorithm just described and adds colors (red and blue) to states to guide the merge process.
 The framework maintains a core of red states with a fringe of blue states (see Figure~\ref{fig:red_blue} and Algorithm~\ref{alg:red_blue}).
 A red-blue algorithm performs merges only between blue and red states (although FlexFringe has a parameter for allowing blue-blue merges).
 When there exists a blue state for which no consistent merge is possible, the algorithm changes the color of this blue state into red, effectively identifying a new state in the PDFA (or DFA) model.
 The red core of the PDFA can be viewed as a part of the PDFA that is assumed to be correctly identified.
 Any non-red state $q'$ for which there exists a transition $\delta(q,a) = q'$ from a red state $q$, is colored blue.
-The blue states are merge candidates.
+The blue states are \emph{merge candidates}.

-A red-blue state-merging algorithm is complete since it is capable of producing any PDFA that can be obtained by performing merges in the prefix tree.
-Furthermore, it is \emph{more efficient} than standard state-merging since it considers a lot less merges.
+A red-blue state-merging algorithm is complete because it can produce any PDFA that can be obtained by performing merges in the prefix tree.
+Furthermore, it is more efficient than standard state merging since it considers fewer merges than all pairs of states from the prefix tree.
 Note that ${\sf undo\_merge}$ (c.f.
-Algorithm \ref{alg:red_blue}) is highly efficient when using union/find structures because only the representative variables (pointers) need to be reset to their original values and counts updated. {Note that in our current implementation we do not perform the path compression operations that are commonly performed in union/find structures.
+Algorithm \ref{alg:red_blue}) is highly efficient when using union/find structures because only the representative variables (pointers) need to be reset to their original values and counts updated.
+Our current implementation does not perform the path compression operations commonly performed in union/find structures.
 Although path compression is useful to decrease lookup speed, it makes undoing merges much more complex.
-Moreover, since lookup is not an efficiency bottleneck in FlexFringe, we opted not to use it.}
+Moreover, since lookup is not an efficiency bottleneck in FlexFringe, we opted not to use it.